The Proposed Vegetation Treatment Program by the California Board of Forestry and Cal Fire A new 2018 version of the program has been released.

 CalFire plans to grind, burn, graze, and herbicide about 60,000 acres of habitat in California per year.
 Please help us develop a fire plan that will focus on the actual issue - protecting lives and property from wildfire.

 UPDATE 11/13/2017 The new, official final draft has been released.
 Comments are due January 12, 2018.

-After numerous hearings and comments, the latest revised Draft Programmatic Environmental Impact Report (DPEIR) of CalFire's Vegetation Treatment Program (VTP) was released April 1, 2016.
-The proposal targets approximately 22 million acres (about 1/4 of the entire state) to be burned, masticated, or sprayed with herbicides.
+After numerous hearings and comments, the latest revised Draft Programmatic Environmental Impact Report (DPEIR) of CalFire's Vegetation Treatment Program (VTP) was released November 13, 2017.
+The proposal targets approximately 60,000 acres per year to be burned, masticated, or sprayed with herbicides.

 The Program if approved will exempt individual clearance projects from citizen and independent scientific oversight that would normally be required under the California Environmental Quality Act (CEQA).

-In the latest draft: - Potential impacts are dismissed without support - Mitigations of impacts are unenforceable and unmeasurable - Clearance of northern chaparral is justified by logical fallacies - Research of several scientists continues to be misrepresented (despite corrections being submitted) - Lack of transparency remains a significant issue
+In the 2016 draft (almost identical to the 2017 version) - Potential impacts are dismissed without support - Mitigations of impacts are unenforceable and unmeasurable - Clearance of northern chaparral is justified by logical fallacies - Research of several scientists continues to be misrepresented (despite corrections being submitted) - Lack of transparency remains a significant issue

 One of the most egregious examples of the DPEIR's failure is the continued use of outdated and inadequate spatial data that provides the foundation for the entire Program.
 Although updated data is available from Cal Fire itself, the DPEIR ignores this rich resource and depends instead on questionable information from decades ago.
 As a consequence, the current EIR fails to meet the requirements of the California Environmental Quality Act (CEQA).